mickenordin/nextcloud-db/mariadb/compose/README.md

 #### mysqldump

-To create a logical backup using `mysqldump`, attach to the running service and specify the backup command:
+To create a non-blocking logical backup using `mysqldump`, attach to the running service and specify the backup command with `--single-transaction` flag (only for InnoDB):

 ```bash
 cd compose